Chilton Hall, Room 218

 Linda Holloway, Chair

-Upon graduation, students are qualified for positions in a variety of non-profit, governmental, and for-profit programs serving individuals with mental health concerns, substance use disorders, intellectual disabilities and physical disabilities.
+Upon graduation, students are qualified for positions in a variety of non-profit, governmental, and for-profit programs serving individuals with mental illness, substance abuse issues, intellectual disabilities and physical disabilities.
 Labor market trends forecast continued growth in human service professions.
-The undergraduate degrees also prepare students for entry into graduate programs in rehabilitation counseling, often with advanced standing.
+The undergraduate degrees also prepare students for entry into graduate programs in rehabilitation, often with advanced standing.

 Extensive practical experience in community placements is combined with comprehensive classroom curricula to build an in-depth and well-rounded program.
 A low faculty/student ratio allows students to receive highly individualized academic support from instructors.
-We require our students to engage in service learning and professional activities to gain experience and develop their skills.
-To this end, we have three active student organizations – North Texas Rehabilitation Association, Active Minds, and Eagle Peer Recovery – that students can participate in during their academic career.
+We strongly encourage our students to engage in service learning and professional activities to gain experience and develop their skills.
+To this end, we have three active student organizations – North Texas Rehabilitation Association, Active minds, and Best Buddies – that students can participate in during their academic career.

-A College of Health and Public Service degree program advisor plays a significant role in the development of a degree plan that meets the individual student’s needs and interests.
+A College of Public Affairs and Community Service degree program advisor plays a significant role in the development of a degree plan that meets the individual student’s needs and interests.

 Programs of study

-The department offers an undergraduate major in rehabilitation studies; minors; and undergraduate academic certificates.
+The department offers undergraduate majors in rehabilitation studies [Denton only] and human service management and leadership [Dallas only]; minors; and undergraduate academic certificates.
 (See the complete list, below.)

-Students majoring in rehabilitation studies are eligible to apply for the Ken Miner Scholarship; the Fort Worth TRA Scholarship, and the Dan Minahan Memorial Scholarship.
-Applications are available on the department web site.
+Students majoring in rehabilitation studies are eligible to apply for the Rehabilitation Services Administration scholarship, available only to undergraduate and graduate students majoring in rehabilitation; the Ken Miner Scholarship; the Fort Worth TRA Scholarship, and the Dan Minahan Memorial Scholarship.
+Applications are available in the departmental office.
 Students interested in applying for these scholarships should contact the department.